OpenCyphal/pycyphal/docs/pages/demo.rst

 - Aside from the applications, a couple of diagnostic processes are started as well.
   A setpoint publisher will command the thermostat to drive the plant to the specified temperature.

+The orchestrator runs everything concurrently, but *join statements* are used to enforce sequential execution as needed.
 The first process to fail (that is, exit with a non-zero code) will bring down the entire *composition*.
-Processes that run in the conditional/optional script ``?=`` are allowed to fail though.
+*Predicate* scripts ``?=`` are allowed to fail though --- this is used to implement conditional execution.

 The syntax allows the developer to define regular environment variables along with register names.
 The latter are translated into environment variables when starting a process.